Dynam1co/100-days-of-code/log.md

 ### Day 0: August 27, 2019
 ##### Preparing 100DaysOfCode repo

 **Today's Progress**: Forked 100daysOfcode repository.
 Update my goals.
 Create repository for my project.
+Create project with PyCharm, install Django in a virtual envirnoment and push changes to project's GitHub repository.

 **Thoughts:** What I see more complicated is the front-end part, in the back-end I usually manage to solve problems better or worse.